pbloem/peterbloem.nl/blog/pca-4.md

 \text{such that}\;\;& \|\rc{\v}\| = 1 \p \\
 \end{align*}$$</p>

 So, the reconstruction definition is equivalent to the "maximum stretch" definition for the first singular vector.
-The definition is the same for the other singular vectors, with the exception that there are additional constraints, so the same proof will work for the other singular vectors.
+The definition is the same for the other singular vectors, with the exception that there are additional constraints, so the same proof will work for the other singular vectors too.

 We can now define an SVD for matrices that are only partially known, for instance, a recommendation matrix, or a data matrix with missing values.
 We simply use the reconstruction definition, and compute the reconstruction only over the known values.